devopsmike-01/Docker-learning/Docker-registry.md

 A version identifier for an image (e.g., `v1.0`, `stable`, or `latest`).

 ## Docker Registry Commands
-Below is a list of Docker registry-related commands, their descriptions, use cases, and examples tailored with a Docker Hub username `michaelgwei86`:
+Below is a list of Docker registry-related commands, their descriptions, use cases, and examples tailored with a Docker Hub username e.g. `michaelgwei86` repo:

 ![Docker Registry Workflow](https://media.geeksforgeeks.org/wp-content/uploads/20240513153832/Docker-hub-registry-768.webp)